GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 defines functions, and can also include additional Ruby files defining classes and methods that assist in the function implementation.

-The "entrypoint" to the project, also called the "source", is a Ruby file.
-It can define any number of functions (with distinct names).

-By convention, the source file should generally be called `app.rb` and be located at the root of the project.
-The Functions Framework allows you to use a different name, but some hosting environments (such as Google Cloud Functions) require the name to be `app.rb`.
+By convention, the "main" Ruby file that defines functions should be called `app.rb` and be located at the root of the project.
+The path to this file is sometimes known as the **function source**.
+The Functions Framework allows you to specify an arbitrary source, but suome hosting environments (such as Google Cloud Functions) require it to be `./app.rb`.

-A simple project might look like this:
+A source file can define any number of functions (with distinct names).
+Each of the names is known as a **function target**.

 ```
 (project directory)